Hidden Translation and Translating Coset in Quantum Computing: Preliminaries

 The following well known quantum Fourier sampling algorithm will be used as a building block, where $G$ is a finite abelian group, $S$ is a finite set and $f:G\rightarrow S$ is given by a quantum oracle.
 This algorithm is actually the main ingredient for solving \HSP{} in abelian groups when the function $f$ hides a subgroup $H \leq G$.
-In that case, \textbf{Fourier sampling}${}^{f}(G)$ generates the uniform distribution over $H^{\perp}$.
+In that case, \algof{FourierSampling}${}^{f}(G)$ generates the uniform distribution over $H^{\perp}$.
+In the algorithm, $\ket{0}_{S}$ stands for an arbitrary but fixed element of $S$.